 EPA’s Renovation, Repair, and Painting Rule

-The EPA Renovation, Repair, and Painting (RRP) Rule is the most important federal lead regulation since the HUD Lead-Safe Housing Rule a decade ago.
+The EPA Renovation, Repair, and Painting (RRP) Rule is the most important federal lead regulation since the HUD Lead-Safe Housing Rule in 1999.
 It has the potential to ensure the widespread use of lead-safe work practices in homes and child-occupied facilities and may be extended to public and commercial buildings in the future.

 On April 22, 2008, EPA published the Renovation, Repair, and Painting (RRP) Rule to fulfill this mandate.
 Since then, EPA has amended the rule two times: The first was a technical amendment that did not change the substance of the rule, and the other established fees for training providers and renovation firms.